 United Lutheran Church, 409 Greenfield, Oak Park

 The first of two volunteer nights for Housing Forward.
-ELH will cook, bring and serve dinner for 15-18 at this summer transitional shelter for the homeless and dine with the recipients.
+ELH members cooked, brought and served dinner for 18 at this summer transitional shelter for the homeless and dined with the recipients.
 (Although the shelter is using church space, Housing Forward is not a religious organization.)
-If you’re interested in volunteering, RSVP is required to cynthia@ELHumanists.org so that we can coordinate food, etc.
+The evening resulted in some interesting conversations and heightened insights, and a pleasant evening was had by all.

 Oak Park Public Library, 834 Lake St., Oak Park

-Hemant Mehta, popular blogger at Friendly Atheist, and author of several books including I Sold My Soul on Ebay and The Young Atheists Survival Guide, will join us to discuss his work and topics of interest to nonbelievers.
-This is the 3rd event in our ELH Humanist Speaker Series (more info and photos from the series here.)
-Hemant is as close as we nontheists get to a rock star.
-Don’t miss him!
+Hemant Mehta, popular blogger at Friendly Atheist, and author of several books including I Sold My Soul on Ebay and The Young Atheists Survival Guide, joined us to discuss his work and topics of interest to nonbelievers.
+This was the 3rd event in our ELH Humanist Speaker Series (more info and photos from the series here.)

 SUMMER WELCOME GATHERING – Thursday, June 22nd